Genekkion/greddit/.aiassistant/rules/pr_message.md

 # Pull Request Message Rule

+For context on changes made, use file `diff.log` for the git diffs between the source and target branches.

 ## Purpose
 This rule ensures that all pull request descriptions follow the project's standardized template and include all required information for proper review and documentation.